Starternt/newsSite/README.md

 # News site
 This project has been created only for education and demonstration purposes.
 Using patterns - MVC, front controller.
 Also there's some jquery, javascript, (You can find some of it in headers, footers, and views for login page) bootstrap.
 Database - MySql.
-For work with this one using PDO.
+To work with this one using PDO.
 The project realize next functions:
 - semantic ULR;
 - login and change password;